fibershot/intune-autopilot-entra-removal/README.md

 # intune-autopilot-entra-removal
 Scripts, which were created for the removal of devices with serial numbers in Intune, Autopilot and Entra.<br/>
-<strong>Is unstable, do not use yet, in production.</strong>

 # Information ℹ️
 The hellscape that are the Windows PowerShell modules and dependencies, I wanted to find out what the minimal requirements were (for me) for a safe (arguable) way to remove devices from Intune, Autopilot and Entra with a script.
 Anywhere I looked stuff was out of date or simply not working.

-These scripts have been tested as working as of 1.10.2024 on a new device.
+These scripts have been tested to be working on a brand new computer as of 9.10.2024.

 If you have questions you can send an email to tonkotop@tonko.top